sara-nl/clouddocs/SSHkey.markdown

 * Windows users can download and install [git for windows](https://git-for-windows.github.io/).
 Depending on your OS installation, choose between `Git-XXX-32-bit.exe` or `Git-XXX-64-bit.exe`.
   * Windows users who prefer PuttyGen should look at the instructions for [Putty tools](putty-tools#generate-ssh-key-on-windows-with-puttygen).

-## Generate an SSH private / public key pair
+## Generate an SSH private/public key pair

 ### Check existing SSH keys